Glendale Unified School District and the Verdugo Woodlands Arts Committee is dedicated to bringing arts to your students!

 Classroom teachers offer varying levels of art instruction.
 Some offer weekly fine art projects; integrate theater, dance, fine arts and crafts into their curriculum; take classrooms on arts-based field trips; teach Japanese calligraphy; or produce plays, musicals, or art-based projects to supplement and strengthen their classroom curriculum.

-Music is further examined as all third grade students learn to play the recorder.
-This gives students an introduction to playing a musical instrument.
-Students perform in a concert for the school staff and family as a culminating activity to show all that they have learned.
-Inspired students who want to continue an education in instrumental music, participate in the District Orchestra beginning in fourth grade.
+Students gain an introduction to playing a musical instrument in third grade when all students learn to play the recorder.
+The children perform in a concert for the school and family as a culminating event to show all that they have learned.
+Inspired students who want to continue an education in instrumental music participate in the District Orchestra beginning in fourth grade.
 Orchestra students are taught by musicians that are also certificated teachers.
-Through small group instruction that focuses on the specific instruments, students gain the necessary knowledge and skills to perform together as an orchestra multiple times a year for the students, school staff, and parents.
+Through small group instruction that focuses on the specific instruments, students gain the necessary knowledge and skills to perform together as an orchestra multiple times a year.

-Taiko drumming began in the FLAG-Japanese program in 2010 in an effort to introduce Japanese culture into the Japanese curriculum.
-In 2014, Taiko drumming classes were expanded to the entire student body so all students could learn more about the Japanese culture while learning rhythm, movement, and discipline in a fun and engaging way.
+Taiko drumming was introduced in the FLAG-Japanese program in 2010 in an effort to introduce Japanese culture into that Japanese curriculum.
+In 2014, Taiko drumming classes were expanded and are now offered to the entire student body so all students can learn more about the Japanese culture while learning rhythm, movement, and discipline in a fun and engaging way.
 Students who want to further explore and practice Taiko drumming may audition for the Taiko Performance Group (Kinome Daiko) that performs at numerous concerts, assemblies, and competitions such as the L.A.
 Matsuri One Sound Taiko Festival throughout the year.